Günther Trageser

 Teachers: Ken Read

-Influences: My daughter Sophie who's been playing the French Horn since age seven and is now studying French Horn performance at University of Victoria under Kurt Kellan..
+Influences: My daughter Sophie who's been playing the French Horn since age seven and achieved her BMus in French Horn performance at University of Victoria under Kurt Kellan..

 Return to the previous page